Diffraction Aided Wireless Positioning: Asymptotic Techniques To Model Diffraction

 \end{definition}

-Here, $E_{\beta_{0}}^{d}$ and $E_{\phi}^{d}$ are the diffracted electric field components along the $\hat{\beta}_{0}$ and $\hat{\phi}$ directions and are obtained using
+Here, $E_{\beta_{0}}^{d}$ and $E_{\phi}^{d}$ are the diffracted electric field components along the $\bm{\hat{\beta}_{0}}$ and $\bm{\hat{\phi}}$ directions and are obtained using

-Here, $D_{s}$ and $D_{h}$ are the soft and hard diffraction coefficients, respectively, $|s|$ is the distance between the field point $B$ and the diffraction point $Q_e$ and $k$ is the wavenumber. ${E}_{{\beta _0}^{\prime}}^i\left(Q_e\right)$ and ${E}_{\phi^{\prime}}^i\left(Q_e\right)$ are the components of the incident electric field at the point $Q_e$ along $\hat{\beta}_0^{\prime}$ and $\hat{\phi}^{\prime}$ directions respectively.
-The incident field components at point $Q_e$ are calculated using
+Here, $D_{s}$ and $D_{h}$ are the soft and hard diffraction coefficients, respectively, $|\bm{s}|$ is the distance between the field point $\bm{\alpha}$ and the diffraction point $\bm{Q_e}$ and $k$ is the wavenumber. ${E}_{{\beta _0}^{\prime}}^i\left(\bm{Q_e}\right)$ and ${E}_{\phi^{\prime}}^i\left(\bm{Q_e}\right)$ are the components of the incident electric field at the point $\bm{Q_e}$ along $\bm{\hat{\beta}_0^{\prime}}$ and $\bm{\hat{\phi}^{\prime}}$ directions respectively.
+The incident field components at point $\bm{Q_e}$ are calculated using

-Here, $\overrightarrow{E}_0$ is the linearly polarized transmitted electric field polarization vector at the source point $A$, $|s^{\prime}|$ is the distance from the source point $A$ to the diffraction point $Q_e$ and `$\cdot$' is the vector dot product.
+Here, $\bm{\overrightarrow{E}_0}$ is the linearly polarized transmitted electric field polarization vector at the source point $\bm{X_a}$, $\bm{|s^{\prime}}|$ is the distance from the source point $\bm{X_a}$ to the diffraction point $\bm{Q_e}$.
 Finally, the soft ($D_s$) and hard ($D_h$) Keller Diffraction coefficients for a thin sheet are given by \cite{namara1990introduction,balanis2012advanced}

 The angles $\psi^{\prime}$ and $\psi$ are obtained using the procedure below.
-We first define unit vectors $\hat{s}_t^{\prime}$ and $\hat{s}_t$ as
+We first define unit vectors $\bm{\hat{s}_t^{\prime}}$ and $\bm{\hat{s}_t}$ as

 to lie in a plane perpendicular to the edge.
 Then the angles ${\psi}^{\prime}$ and ${\psi}$ are given by